 The Cheapest Way to Get Internet: Dial-Up

 Yes, dial-up is still around, and in fact, according to the Pew Research Center, 3% of Americans were still using dial-up internet as of 2013.
 There's no doubt this is the cheapest way to get internet although it obviously comes with some constraints.
-Dial-up speed is 56Kbps (kilobits per second), while broadband - used by 70% of Americans - averages 200 times that at just over 11Mbps (megabits per second).
+Dial-up speed is 56Kbps (kilobits per second), while broadband service - used by 70% of Americans - averages 200 times that at just over 11Mbps (megabits per second).

 Dial-up won't cut it if you've got a high-tech household with several devices which need to stream media, but it does still have a few applications for those seeking cheap home internet service.
 You might be able to get away with this affordable service if: